scikit-hep/boost-histogram/README.md

-All the normal best-practices for Python apply; Pip should not be very old (Pip 9 is very old), you should be in a virtual environment, etc. Python 3.6+ is required; for older versions of Python (3.5 and 2.7), `0.13` will be installed instead, which is API equivalent to 1.0, but will not be gaining new features.
+All the normal best-practices for Python apply; Pip should not be very old (Pip 9 is very old), you should be in a virtual environment, etc. Python 3.7+ is required; for older versions of Python (3.5 and 2.7), `0.13` will be installed instead, which is API equivalent to 1.0, but will not be gaining new features.
+1.3.x was the last series to support Python 3.6.

 #### Binaries available: